bluscreenofjeff/AggressorScripts/README.md

 **checkin_jobs_context.cna** - adds context menu options to run "checkin" or "jobs" on Beacon session to help detect stale beacons in bulk

+**eventlog-to-slack.cna** - script to send event log events to Slack.
+NOTE: Review code before deploying in production.
+Sensitive information (usernames, hostnames, teamserver IPs) will be sent to Slack.

 **forcecheckin.cna** - forces an SMB Beacon to checkin after a specified frequency

 **mass-dcsync.cna** - DCSync a line-separated list of users from a DC